 Getting overwhelmed!
 Well don’t be.
-MBA Rendezvous will list for you the difficult areas in all the three sections separately so that you can focus on them individually.
+MBA Rendezvous will list the difficult areas in all the three sections separately so that candidates can focus on them individually.

-The overall difficulty in this section is based on the difficulty level of the RC passages.
+The overall difficulty in Verbal Ability and Reading Comprehension (VARC) section is based on the difficulty level of the RC passages.
 24 out of 34 questions in this sections are asked as part of RCs which are fact or inference based, in short test your critical reasoning skills.
 Passages could be as less as 250 words and as high as 600 words.
 Questions are also based on the tone of the author and some other vocabulary or Grammar based questions.
 Since RCs cover almost 70% of this section, it is the difficult area.

-On the whole, this is a difficult section of CAT.
-There are 8 sets, 4 each for DI and LR.
+On the whole, DILR is the difficult section of CAT.
+There are 8 sets, 4 each for Data Interpretation and Logical Reasoning.
 Usually 2 sets are from Modern puzzles such as bets, investment and tournaments are definitely asked and are usually tough.
 The DI sets based on traditional chart types such as table, bar & line graph and pie charts are also asked and mostly calculation intensive.
 There will be usually 2-3 sets from this area as well.

 The challenging bit in this section comes in the form of Analytical Puzzles which are a total surprise and hence difficult to crack.
 These could be something like random puzzles, fill ups, long or square charts.
 For example, in CAT 2017 there were sets on Happiness Index, Marks in PCM and Projects were difficult ones and challenging taking students by a surprise.